As part of its current Agreement with the European Union, the European Union (EU) Centre at RMIT is committed to:

-Through its current program with the European Union, the EU Centre is able to provide limited financial assistance with travel and accommodation expenses for students who travel to EU member states for the purposes of research fieldwork or internship with an industry host.
+Through its current program with the European Union, the EU Centre is able to provide limited financial assistance with travel and accommodation expenses for students who travel to EU Member States for the purposes of research, conference presentations, fieldwork or internships with industry hosts.

 These grants are competitive and are managed for the Centre through either the RMIT School of Graduate Research (for HDR students) or the Education Abroad Office (for undergraduate and vocational education students).

 Applications are now OPEN for the 2017 grants to assist research candidates with costs associated with travel to EU Member States.

 There are three EUCHDRTG grants of up to €4665 (AUD equivalent at the time of grant award, approx. $7000) and all travel must be completed prior to 31 October 2017.